MelaniaNitu/AzureSQL/README.md

-# Monitoring Azure SQL Elastic Jobs Status and Alerts Generation
+# Automate and Send Alerts for Elastic Jobs Failures

 Alerts can be sent for any particular state of an elastic job.
-This script address the case of 'Failed' jobs, however the solution can be easily extended to other scenarios.
+This script addresses the case of 'Failed' jobs, however the solution can be easily extended to other scenarios.
 The script can be executed on client machines in background on a schedule or in Azure Automation Runbook.
 If failed jobs are identified, email notifications are sent, with an attachment of a log file containing only the failed jobs.

 This repository contains a PowerShell script that filters job executions based on their status and sends the output to a log file, that is further sent as an attachment in a notification email and in the same time the log file is stored in an Azure Storage Account for further reference.